Thomson Township, Carlton County, Minnesota

 Thomson Township is a township in Carlton County, Minnesota, United States.
-The population was 5,003 as of the 2010 census.
+The population was 5,465 as of the 2020 census.
 Thomson Township took its name from the city of Thomson.

 Interstate 35 and Carlton County Road 61 are two of the main routes in the township.

-The community of Esko is located within Thomson Township.
+The community of Esko is within Thomson Township.

 Geography

-According to the United States Census Bureau, the township has a total area of 39.9 mi^{2} (103.3 km^{2}), of which 39.7 mi^{2} (102.7 km^{2}) is land and 0.2 mi^{2} (0.6 km^{2}) (0.63%) is water.
+According to the United States Census Bureau, the township has an area of 39.9 mi^{2} (103.3 km^{2}), of which 39.7 mi^{2} (102.7 km^{2}) is land and 0.2 mi^{2} (0.6 km^{2}) (0.63%) is water.

-The east quarter of the city of Scanlon and the north three-quarters of the city of Thomson are located within Thomson Township geographically but are separate entities.
+The east quarter of the city of Scanlon and the north three-quarters of the city of Thomson are within Thomson Township geographically but are separate entities.

 The Saint Louis River flows through at the western edge of Thomson Township.

 The Midway River and Crystal Creek both flow through Thomson Township.